Javanoo/Contacts/README.md

 ---
 ### Contribution
-Everyone wishing to help, teach or contribute to the source code is welcomed to do so. its a play ground<br>
+Everyone wishing to help, teach or contribute is welcomed to do so. its a play ground<br>
-for, literally everyone, so issue that pull request little one!!
+for, literally everyone, so issue that pull request, thanks.

 ---
 ### Credits